mjishnu/alt-app-installer/README.md

 - An internet connection

 # How to use the app
-- Download the alt_app_installer.exe and run it(the first run can take time) or build it from source
+- Download the alt_app_installer.exe and run it or build it from source
+- Now open the alt_app_installer.exe file in the extracted folder (alt_app_installer folder) and run it (the first run can take time)
 - click on choose app and search for the app you want to install and click on select in top bar after the page has fully loaded
 - Wait for the process to complete, afterwards check for the app in start menu
 - you can also install already downloaded apps via "install from file" in "Options"